tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/README.md

 > 29.65187
 ```

-r is the correlation coefficient and represents how closely related two variables are.
-An r of 0 means here that the two variables are not linearly correlated, negative r tells us that as one variable gets big the other gets small, and positive r says that both variables get bigger together.
+r, the correlation coefficient, represents the strength of the linear relationship between x and y.
+Does it tell us how closely related two variables are?
+Not exactly.
+An r of 0 means that two variables are not linearly correlated, so ice cream sales and murder rates could be correlated, but not related - there is no causal relationship here.
+Negative r tells us that as one variable gets big the other gets small, and positive r says that both variables get bigger together.

-A regression line allows us to predict y based on the relationship between X and y.
-This is only really helpful if X and y are linearly related quantitative variables, so we can see that if there is no correlation between X and y then r ~0, slope ~ 0, and the prediction of y can only be assumed to be mean(y).
-This is why we want to check for independence.
+Regression models are used for description, causal inference, or for prediction y based on the relationship between X and y.
+Each of these uses depends on the model selection process.
+This is only really helpful if X and y are linearly related quantitative variables - again, not just related.
+We can see that if there is no correlation between X and y then r ~0, slope ~ 0, and the prediction of y can only be assumed to be mean(y).
+Which demonstrates one of the major assumptions in producing a linear regression model: independence.

 ---

-###BreakDown with References
+### BreakDown with References

 r is the correlation coefficient and represents the strength of the linear relationship between x and y [2](https://onlinecourses.science.psu.edu/stat501/node/256/)